© 2020 all rights reserved

 Additionally, if you have taken any college-level courses, those credits will be assessed for accumulation towards your degree.

-Send your official, unopened transcripts in the mail to RCC.
+Send your official, unopened transcripts to:

 Rockland Community College